top of page

 What made it cool was a galvanized water tank full of salamanders the proprietor was raising and selling for fishing bait.
 Hellbenders locals called them.
 Looking into the tank of writhing Hellbenders it was difficult to match heads and tails of individuals even though it was easy to see heads and tails because they were everywhere in the tank.
 It was mesmerizing to watch.

-Those were happy childhood days wrapped up by evenings after suppertime watching episodes of Twighlight Zone and Outer Limits.
-Weirdness was wholly appealing to me.
-That's as close as I can come to explaining the urge.
+Those were happy childhood days wrapped up by evenings after suppertime watching episodes of Twighlight Zone and Outer Limits and wondering why they were so enthralling.
+Weirdness appealed to me.
+That's as close as I had come to explaining the urge without being influenced by external hypotheses.
+Then yesterday I read about E. O. Wilson's theory which makes me think I might be a biophiliac.
+That's not a real word, which is fine by me.

 bottom of page